 However, there is more to say about me:

-I am the Research Director for Red Hat.
-This probably sounds fancier than it actually is, since I don’t really get to direct any research.
-What I actually do is talk to a lot of researchers and a lot of Red Hat engineers and try to make connections between them.
-In fact I have a small staff of people, all doing basically that.
-It’s pretty interesting, because as an open-source company we are uniquely well positioned to help researchers get their work into the open.
-Researchers know we don’t want to take their work and lock it behind a proprietary wall, and our engineers are always interested in adding new ideas to the open-source world.
+Before I went to Equinix in March of 2024, I was the Research Director for Red Hat.
+This probably sounds fancier than it actually is, since I didn’t really get to direct any research.
+What I actually did was talk to a lot of researchers and a lot of Red Hat engineers and try to make connections between them.
+In fact I had a small staff of people, all doing basically that.
+It was pretty interesting, because as an open-source company Red Hat is uniquely well positioned to help researchers get their work into the open.
+Researchers know Red Hat don’t want to take their work and lock it behind a proprietary wall, and the engineers there are always interested in adding new ideas to the open-source world.

 When I took the Research Director gig, working for our CTO and my longtime colleague and friend Chris Wright, I abandoned my 20-year fight against moving to Boston and relocated to the Leather District, near our new office in Fort Point.
 We found a loft apartment in the building above, which is appropriately “loft-y” and post-industrial, but suffers from a not-great view of I-93.
 I guess we should be happy we’re not just looking at another building.